 Sometimes it is more cost-effective for a paint drop-off site to transport paint from one of its locations to another, or to transport paint from an event back to its facility, rather than using PaintCare's contracted transporter.
 This is most commonly done by HHW programs.
-In these cases, PaintCare may negotiate compensation for the service.
-Compensation is typically based on a per-event or per-bin basis.
+In these cases, PaintCare negotiates compensation for the service (e.g., based on a per-event or per-bin basis).